threefoldfoundation/threefold_data/content/project/digital_energy/digital_energy.md

 ## About

-DigitalEnergy is a large ThreeFold farmer with a datacenter based in Moscow, Russia.
+DigitalEnergy is a large ThreeFold farmer with a data center based in Moscow, Russia.

 <!--
 ## Mission